Contents

 AngularAdd CUSTOM_ELEMENTS_SCHEMA to your NgModule or standalone component

-The React 19 improvement is significant - prior versions treated unknown attributes as strings and did not forward rich objects or DOM event listeners correctly to custom elements, requiring awkward ref-based workarounds.
+The React 19 fix is a big one.
+Earlier versions treated unknown attributes as strings.
+They did not forward rich objects or DOM event listeners to custom elements the way you’d want.
+That meant clunky ref-based workarounds.

-Web Components are the only component model where you write it once and ship it everywhere, with the browser itself as the runtime rather than a per-framework adapter layer.
+Web Components are the only component model where you write it once and ship it everywhere.
+The browser itself is the runtime , not a per-framework adapter layer.